fiyazbinhasan/TagHelperComponentSample/README.md

 }
 ```

-You can use sperate `HTML` files to store your `scripts` and `styles` elements.
+You can use separate `HTML` files to store your `scripts` and `styles` elements.
 It makes the code more cleaner and maintainable.
 The code above reads the content of `AddressToolTipScript.html` and appends it with the tag helper output. `AddressToolTipScript.html` file contains the following markup,

 *AddressToolTipScript.html*

 ```
 <script>
-$("address[printable]").hover(function() {
+$("address[navigable]").hover(function() {
     $(this).attr({
         "data-toggle": "tooltip",
         "data-placement": "right",